FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 #### getFile(DestinationFile file) method

-The next method that should be implemented is `getFile(DestinationFile file)`. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> calls the `getFile(DestinationFile file)` method from the Connection interface when executing a server-initiated pull.
+The next method that should be implemented is `getFile(DestinationFile file)`. {{< SecureTransport/componentshortname  >}} calls the `getFile(DestinationFile file)` method from the Connection interface when executing a server-initiated pull.
 The `DestinationFile` instance will contain the `OutputStream` to write the remote file content to and the remote file name which will be pulled.
 Generally, the `getFile()` method should write the content of the remote file to the output stream held by the `DestinationFile` instance.
 When calling the `getOutputStream(RemotePartner descriptor);` from `DestinationFile` instance, you must pass the `com.axway.st.plugins.site.RemotePartner` instance as an argument.
 This instance should hold the connection parameters which will be reported by SecureTransport File Tracking.
 Currently, these parameters are the remote host, the remote folder from which the file will be downloaded, and the parameter that shows whether the remote connection is secure.

 Let's assume you have an `FTPConnector` interface and a simple FTP client implementation based on your interface which has the following methods: